Former Pentagon official part of secret project claims aliens visited Earth

 "Things that don't have any obvious flight services, any obvious forms of propulsion, and maneuvering in ways that include extreme manoeuvrability beyond, I would submit, the healthy G-forces of a human or anything biological."

-Among the sightings were reports from pilots of two US Navy Super Hornet fighters who spotted a UFO on a training mission.
+Among the sightings were reports from pilots of two US Navy Super Hornet fighters who spotted a UFO on a training mission in 2004.

 They were 160km from San Diego in the Pacific when a call on their radios asked if they were carrying weapons.

-The unusual request, that day in 2004, came from a naval cruiser, the Princeton, that had spent two weeks tracking unidentified aircraft.
+The unusual request came from the naval cruiser, Princeton, which had spent two weeks tracking unidentified aircraft.

-Commanders David Fravor and Jim Slaight had only dummy missiles, but were directed to investigate objects that appeared suddenly at an altitude of 80,000ft, then plunged towards the sea.
+Commanders David Fravor and Jim Slaight had only dummy missiles, but were directed to investigate objects that appeared suddenly at an altitude of 24,000m, then plunged towards the sea.

-At 20,000ft, they stopped and hovered before disappearing out of radar range or shooting up again.
+At 6000m, they stopped and hovered before disappearing out of radar range or shooting up again.

 The pilots could see nothing at first and then Fravor looked down to the sea.